mahimac2006/DARPA-Challenge-Contributions/README.md

 both code paths can't run at the same time.
 The LLM caught this itself when it re-read the source to verify.

-### What It Found

-**Netfilter** (3 findings): The nf_tables garbage collector runs without the main lock and can race with userspace element deletion.
-Related to real CVEs (CVE-2023-4244, CVE-2024-1085).

-**io_uring** (4 findings): Resource nodes get recycled through a cache without clearing old file pointers.
-Also, the main lock gets dropped during resource quiesce, creating a window for stale references.

-**Binder** (5 findings): This kernel tree has custom modifications (a new ioctl that leaks addresses, a `segm` field that gets kfree'd in an error path).
-Combined with an upstream bug where `binder_free_transaction()` skips clearing a back-pointer when `to_proc` is NULL, this gives a full chain.

----

 ### How the Harnesses Were Written

 The harnesses are modeled after the structure of the original WMI sample: